minjong-ha/minjong-ha.github.io/docs/_posts/2022-11-29-python-unittest-with-dbus.markdown

 "dbus\_manager" object will be exported with the interface name "/org/example/dbustest" If another application requests method or property using designated dbus, "dbus\_manager" will answer.

-### Interact with dbus-interface at the external application.
+### Interact with dbus-interface at the external application

 In external application, you should acquire the connection to the dbus first.

 ```python
 async def _get_dbus_interface():